-All pupils with SEND will have access to Element 1 and 2 of a school’s budget which equates to £6,000.
+All pupils with SEND will have access to Element 1 and 2 of a school’s budget which equates to a notional £6,000.
 Some pupils with SEND may access additional funding.
 This additional funding might be from a budget which is devolved to and moderated by the Family of Schools.
 For those with the most complex needs, additional funding is allocated by the local authority.
 The Family SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.

 Children are monitored carefully and if they are displaying significant difficulties the class teacher has an initial meeting with the Inclusion Lead.
 In the first instance they look at the provision and environment that the child accesses to identify adjustments that could make a difference to outcomes.
 After a graduated response has been considered, including consultation with parents, a support package is arranged.
 This may include support in the classroom, an intervention programme, a referral to Springboard or an application for additional funding.

 3.f) How will my child/young person be included in activities outside the classroom, including school trips?

 All children are welcome to attend the school’s Breakfast Club, which opens at 8am and places can be booked through the school office.
-There is also a range of after school clubs available including Messy Church.
+There is also a range of after school clubs available.
 All children will be included in trips, residential opportunities and activities, sometimes adaptations eg additional support (such as additional adults) or specialised equipment will be required to enable your child to participate.
 Child specific risk assessments are included where appropriate and personnel at visit sites are made aware of any children with additional needs.

 St Swithun's Primary Academy is fully inclusive and no child is prevented from taking part in the full life of the school.